sephajebi/home/_pages/about.md

 <br/>

 <div style="width: 100%; text-align: justify; padding-top:0.5em; margin-bottom:0.8em;">
-<b>Currently:</b> I hold an NSERC Canada Postdoctoral Research Award in the Department of Mathematics at the University of Toronto.
+<b>Currently:</b> I hold a Canada Postdoctoral Research Award (CPRA) in the Department of Mathematics at the University of Toronto.
+(The CPRA is the successor program to the discontinued "Tri-Agency Postdoctoral Fellowship" and the "Banting Postdoctoral Fellowship" programs, brought together under a single award.)
 My office is in the Bahen Centre, room BA 6256.
 You can reach me at first name dot last name at utoronto dot ca.
 </div>

 <div style="width: 100%; text-align: justify; margin-bottom:0.8em;">